Peter Yarrow: Music career

 Yarrow's songwriting helped to create some of Peter, Paul and Mary's best-known songs, including "Puff, the Magic Dragon", "Day Is Done", "Light One Candle", and "The Great Mandala".
 As a member of the trio, he earned a 1996 Emmy nomination for the Great Performances special LifeLines Live, a highly acclaimed celebration of folk music, with their musical mentors, contemporaries, and a new generation of singer-songwriters.

 Yarrow was instrumental in founding the New Folks Concert series at both the Newport Folk Festival and the Kerrville Folk Festival.
 His work at Kerrville has been called his "most important achievement in this arena".

-Yarrow co-wrote and produced "Torn Between Two Lovers", a number one hit for Mary McGregor.
-He also produced three CBS TV specials based on "Puff, the Magic Dragon", which earned an Emmy nomination for him.
+Yarrow co-wrote and produced "Torn Between Two Lovers", a number one hit for Mary MacGregor.
+He also produced three CBS TV specials based on "Puff the Magic Dragon", which earned an Emmy nomination for him.
 In 1978 Yarrow organized Survival Sunday, an antinuclear benefit, and after a period of separation, he was once again joined by Stookey and Travers.

-Yarrow and his daughter, Bethany Yarrow, often perform together.
-Together with cellist Rufus Cappadocia, they form the trio Peter, Bethany, and Rufus.
+Yarrow and his daughter, Bethany Yarrow, often performed together.
+Together with cellist Rufus Cappadocia, they formed the trio Peter, Bethany, and Rufus.
 They released the CD Puff & Other Family Classics.
 In 2008, the musical special Peter, Bethany & Rufus: Spirit of Woodstock, featuring a live performance of the band, aired on public television.

 Yarrow portrayed leftist intellectual Ira Mandelstam in the 2015 film While We're Young.
+In the 2024 Bob Dylan biopic A Complete Unknown, Yarrow is portrayed by Nick Pupo.